Making a plan of attack to get into the business

 People record for a variety of reasons.
 Recording can be a fun hobby, or even therapeutic, but for many, it’s just another day at the office—a means toward the end of making a living.
-The simplest recording can be as easy as holding a pocket memo recorder up to your mouth to capture a melody, lyrics, or any other idea.
+The simplest recording can be as easy as holding a smartphone up to your mouth to capture a melody, lyrics, or any other idea.
 On the other end of the spectrum, “master” recordings (recordings destined for publication) can be emotive, compelling works of art that may sometimes reflect more than a year’s worth of hard work.

 Somewhere in the middle level of quality and complexity is the demo.
-A “demo” (short for “demonstration” tape, CD, or whatever…) gives its creator a literally substantive means of sharing ideas with others, whether it’s fellow band members, another artist, a production company, a publisher, film or TV director or producer, or a client.
+A demo (short for “demonstration” tape, CD, audio file, or whatever…) gives its creator a literally substantive means of sharing ideas with others, whether it’s fellow band members, another artist, a production company, a publisher, film or TV director or producer, or a client.
 It can help enable getting someone else interested in one’s work.
 Experience has taught me that no matter how good an idea sounds in your mind’s ear, no one else (including gifted musicians, producers and other possible associates) can know what you’re hearing/thinking inside your head, until it is realized in some sort of indisputable, mutually perceivable form.

 I can’t even begin to guess how many demos I’ve made in my life—for my own music, for bands I’ve been in, and for hire for clients.
 Sadly, in my experience, many of these demos have ended in rejection.
 Nevertheless, no matter how great your ideas, if you don’t have palpable evidence of how great they are, there’s no way for them to be accepted or rejected—they’ll simply be unheard.
 The focus of this article is on how to make demos that are appropriate for the person or organization receiving them.